Home>Home and Garden>How To Make Charcoal

 Firing up the kiln is a critical stage that sets the foundation for the successful conversion of wood into charcoal.
 By carefully managing the ignition, airflow, and temperature, you pave the way for the controlled charring process that yields high-quality charcoal.
 With the kiln fired up and the charring process underway, the next step involves closely monitoring the transformation of the wood into charcoal.

-Read more: How To Make Magenta
+Read more: How To Make Teal

 Step 4: Monitoring the Process